oparkins/ignition-key.kali/README.md

 # ignition-key.kali
-Ansible scripts to install tools and files wanted on a new Kali Machine
+Ansible scripts to install tools and files wanted on a new Kali Machine.
+The name and the idea was taken from [John Hammond](https://github.com/JohnHammond).

 ## How to use
 To use this repository, follow these steps on a Kali Linux machine: